I. Purpose

 - Academic Support

-- The SIT will determine the academic support provided.
+- The SIT team will determine the academic support provided.
 If there is further need for academic support, the student will be referred to the school’s SST for additional assistance (see Administrative Procedure 5124).

-- At any time, parent/guardian, teacher, counselor, and/or administrator/coordinator may request a review of the student’s grades/progress.
+- At any time, parent/guardian, teacher, counselor, and/or administrator/coordinator may request a review of the student’s grades/progress

 - Removal